codecov/codecov-javascript-bundler-plugins/packages/bundle-analyzer/README.md

 # Codecov Bundle Analyzer

-> [!WARNING]
-> This bundle-analyzer package is subject to change.
->
-> An importable library + CLI for Codecov bundle analysis support.
+The bundle analyzer is an importable library and CLI for Codecov bundle analysis.
+It is designed for users who operate without a standard bundler that is otherwise supported by Codecov's bundler plugins.

->
+> [!NOTE]
 > The plugin does not support code coverage, see our [docs](https://docs.codecov.com/docs/quick-start) to set up coverage today!

 ## Installation